dabernado/iris/iris.md

 SWAPS <-> SWAPS   : (?a + ?b) <-> (?b + ?a)
  * Swap the two variant types' sides
  *
+ * lc = # of types on the left-hand side of the sum
- * d = index of last variant of the left hand of the type
+ * rc = # of types on the right-hand side of the sum

 ASSRS <-> ASSLS   : ((?a + ?b) + ?c) <-> (?a + (?b + ?c))
  * Associate inner sum with types on the right or left